| | |

 hand cutting out dough rounds.

-1. Roll it into a ½-inch thick rectangle.
-Use a cookie cutter to cut out 3.5-inch rounds, placing each on parchment paper.
-Knead any scraps into a ball, rest, then roll again.
+1. Roll it into a 1.3cm (½ inch) thick rectangle.
+Use a cookie cutter or jar lid to cut out 9cm (3½ inch) rounds, placing each on baking paper.
+Knead any scraps back into a ball, let them rest, then roll out again.

-1. Let cut doughnuts rest for 30-60 minutes until puffy, cutting around the parchment paper with kitchen scissors so each doughnut is on a separate piece.
+1. Let the cut doughnuts rest for 30 to 60 minutes until puffy, then cut around the paper with kitchen scissors so each doughnut is on its own piece.

 risen dough rounds.